 The Logitech G Pro Wireless and the Razer Basilisk Ultimate are very similarly-performing gaming mice.
 The Basilisk Ultimate has more programmable buttons, a lower click latency, and a higher max CPI.
 On the other hand, the G Pro has a unique design with multiple button options, and its companion software is fully compatible with macOS or Windows.

-The Razer Basilisk Ultimate is a better overall mouse than the Logitech G502 Hero.
-The Basilisk is wireless, is slightly more comfortable to use, and features the newest Razer sensor and comes with a nice RGB charging station.
-On the other hand, the G502 Hero is wired-only and its wheel features tilt inputs and can be unlocked for infinite scrolling.
+The Razer Basilisk Ultimate is a better overall mouse than the Logitech G502 HERO.
+The Razer is wireless, is slightly more comfortable to use, and features the newest Razer sensor and comes with a nice RGB charging station.
+On the other hand, the Logitech is wired-only and its wheel features tilt inputs and can be unlocked for infinite scrolling.

 The Razer Basilisk Ultimate and the Corsair GLAIVE PRO are both great gaming mice.
 While the GLAIVE is wired-only, the Basilisk Ultimate can be used wired or wireless.
 The Basilisk is suitable for all hand sizes with a palm grip, while the GLAIVE is best with claw grip for all hand sizes.
 The Basilisk comes with a less stiff and rigid cable, has a lower click latency even when used wirelessly, has more buttons, a lower lift off distance, and a slightly wider CPI range.
 On the other hand, Corsair's software is fully compatible with both Windows or macOS.